 During the next 112 days, the planning team organized their structure, established by-laws, raised funding, recruited players, buddies and more volunteers.
 They asked anyone who would listen for advice.
 Steve Peck, of The Michigan Miracle League, flew to Frisco and spent a couple of days passing on everything we did not know and desperately needed to know.
 Prior to MLF, many of the volunteers and board members did not have a personal connection with a special needs child.

-Miracle League of Frisco is formed and proceed to charter as a 501(c)3 organization.
+The Miracle League of Frisco is formed and proceeds to charter as a 501(c)3 organization.

-"Duece" of the Frisco Rough Riders, makes his first appearance at an MLF baseball game.
+"Duece" of the Frisco Rough Riders makes his first appearance at a MLF baseball game.

 Soccer is introduced as a MLF sport, on both synthetic and grass fields.
 Six teams, two of which were wheel chair/walker athletes participate.

-Frisco Mayor Mike Simpson hosts the "Mayor's Roast" benefiting the Miracle League of Frisco; raised $34,271.82.
+Frisco Mayor Mike Simpson hosts the "Mayor's Roast" benefiting The Miracle League of Frisco.
+The event raised $34,271.82.

-Second MLF Opening Day for baseball; MLF field formally renamed for the Mayor of Frisco and dedicated as "E. Michael Simpson Miracle League Field"
+The second MLF Opening Day for baseball.
+MLF field is formally renamed for the Mayor of Frisco and dedicated as "Mike Simpson Miracle League Field"

 Bowling is introduced as a MLF sport, with 43 athletes participating.

-FC Dallas vs LA Galaxy soccer charity game at Pizza Hut Park, with David Beckham as the main draw.
-MLF benefits with a check for $22,500.00
+Frisco's Pizza Hut Park hosts FC Dallas vs LA Galaxy charity game with David Beckham as the main draw.
+MLF benefits with a check for $22,500.00.